 Security guards may be required to work around crowds based on the setting or location of where the work is performed.
 For example, security guards at a concert venue monitoring large, disorganized groups of concertgoers would have a requirement to work around crowds as they meet all the criteria.
 However, security guards in a parking garage booth separated by a divider do not meet all the criteria for working around crowds.

-Working around crowds is not required for 100 percent of tellers.
-While 100 percent of tellers interact with the public, they do not meet the criteria for working around crowds, due to the use of counters to separate tellers from customers and the use of stanchions to organize customers.
+Working around crowds is not required for greater than 99.5 percent of tellers.
+While greater than 99.5 percent of tellers interact with the public, they do not meet the criteria for working around crowds, due to the use of counters to separate tellers from customers and the use of stanchions to organize customers.